skellat/new-blog-post-tweety/Archiving.md

 User-agent: YouBot
 Disallow: /

 None of this blog's contents are worth seeing appear in the training data of any AI monster.
+The contents of this blog may unintentionally poison the various Large Language Models out there.
+That could lead to *bad* outcomes.